-There is a 6mm non-shadowing deposit within the tendon likely to be soft calcific tendonopathy.
+Conclusion: There is a 6mm non-shadowing deposit within the tendon likely to be soft calcific tendinopathy.

-Sample report for olecranon bursitis
+Referral for olecranon bursitis

 The olecranon bursa contains an effusion and the wall is hyperaemic on power Doppler.
 The patient is tender to scan here and appearances are consistent with bursitis.